5 Choosing Capture and Apply Modes

 You want to make heavy use of features that are not supported in integrated Replicat mode.
-See "About Integrated Replicat" for more information.
+See Section 5.3.2, "About Integrated Replicat" for more information.

 You can apply transactions in parallel with a nonintegrated Replicat by using a coordinated Replicat configuration.
 See Administering Oracle GoldenGate for Windows and UNIX for more information.